The following columnists are published authors and experts in their respective fields.

 Accessible Poetry discusses works which do not require any prior poetic study and demystifies those which seem to elude readers for want of readily available context.
 Each monthly column will focus on a poet, a movement, or a poetic device in order to “bring the mountain to Muhammad” for the leery and curious alike.

-JoAnn LoVerde-Dropp is a full-time instructor at Southern Polytechnic State University.
+JoAnn LoVerde-Dropp is a full-time instructor at Kennesaw State University.
 She received her MFA in Creative Writing from Spalding University and her B.S. in English from SUNY Brockport.
 JoAnn’s poetry has appeared in Gargoyle Magazine and in “Bigger Than They Appear: Anthology of Short Poems” from Accents publishing and is the newest contributor at Poetry Matters.

 Caren Stewart, Advice From The Writing Wallenda